What Are the Treatment Options for Mesothelioma?

 There are multiple treatment options for mesothelioma, including surgery, chemotherapy, radiation, and immunotherapy, as well as clinical trials to test emerging treatments.
 Doctors also employ palliative care to relieve symptoms and improve the patient’s quality of life.

-Chemotherapy is often administered after surgery as a curative treatment to eradicate any remaining mesothelioma cancer cells.
+Chemotherapy is one of the better-known treatments for cancer.
+After someone has been diagnosed with mesothelioma, chemotherapy drugs may be administered as a neoadjuvant therapy to shrink any tumors present to make surgery easier or to avoid surgery altogether.
+Chemotherapy may also be implemented after surgery to eradicate any remaining mesothelioma cancer cells.
 Your mesothelioma doctor may also use chemotherapy as a palliative to slow the spread of the cancer and extend your life expectancy.
 Learn more about chemotherapy for mesothelioma.

-Radiation oncologists use radiation to shrink cancer cells and prevent them from spreading throughout the body.
-It can be used alone or as part of a multimodal treatment program in combination with chemotherapy or surgery.
+Radiation oncologists use targeted, high-energy particle beams to shrink or eradicate cancer cells and prevent them from spreading throughout the body.
+This form of therapy can be used alone or as a neoadjuvant treatment, though it is primarily used after surgery or the primary therapy as an adjuvant therapy.
+Radiation can also be a part of palliative care to help reduce the symptoms of mesothelioma.
 Learn more about radiation therapy for mesothelioma.

 Immunotherapy is becoming increasingly common in the treatment of mesothelioma.
 Also called biotherapy, immunotherapy enhances the body’s own immune system to help it fight the spread or recurrence of mesothelioma.
+This treatment is generally reserved for patients whose mesothelioma continues to spread after they’ve already been through chemotherapy.
+Although it is still being tested, immunotherapy is an established emerging treatment for mesothelioma and has had some promising results.
+This is good news for patients, since it is less harsh on the body that many other cancer treatments.
 Learn more about immunotherapy for mesothelioma.

-Palliative care relieves pain and discomfort caused by the disease and its accompanying symptoms.
-It can also be combined with curative treatment to provide relief from both the symptoms of mesothelioma and the side effects of therapy.
+This form of care relieves pain and discomfort caused by the disease and its accompanying symptoms.
+Palliative care is not intended to be curative, but it can be combined with curative treatment to provide relief from both the symptoms of mesothelioma and the side effects of therapy.
+It is typical for a mesothelioma patient’s medical team to include palliative care as a way to ease some of the side effects of their primary treatment.
+This can include removing fluid via pleurodesis, shunt placement, or catheter placement.
 Learn more about palliative care for mesothelioma.

 Improving Your Prognosis